zephyrproject-rtos/zephyr/doc/guides/arch/arm_cortex_m.rst

 * an unprivileged RW region for the current thread's stack area (for user threads)
 * a read-only region for the MPU stack guard
-* unprivileged RW regions for the partitions of the currentl thread's application memory domain.
+* unprivileged RW regions for the partitions of the current thread's application memory domain.